Open Relationship Dating: A Fresh Take on Love

 A study found that about 1 in 5 adults in the U.S. has tried some form of consensual non-monogamy, like open relationships.
 That’s way more common than you’d think!

-My tip: If you want to find an open relationships, start by talking to your partner about what “open” means to you.
+My Tip: If you’re interested in open relationships, start by talking to your partner about what “open” means to you.
 No assumptions—lay it all out!

 Why Do People Choose Open Relationships?

-But let’s keep it 100—it’s not for everyone.
-Some people prefer monogamy, and that’s totally fine.
-The cool thing about open relationships is they’re a choice, not a rule.
+But let’s be real—it’s not right for all.
+Many prefer monogamy, and that’s valid.
+The key with open relationships is that they’re an option, not a requirement.

 How Do Open Relationships Actually Work?